-Assumed initial public offering price per share \$ Historical net tangible book value per share as of June 30, 2017 \$ (2.88) Pro forma decrease per share attributable to the pro forma transactions and other adjustments described above Pro forma net tangible book value per share as of June 30, 2017 \$ Increase in pro forma net tangible book value per share attributable to new investors in this offering Pro forma as adjusted net tangible book value per share immediately after this offering Dilution in pro forma net tangible book value per share to new investors in this offering \$
+Assumed initial public offering price per share \$10.00 Historical net tangible book value per share as of June 30, 2017 \$ (0.72) Pro forma increase per share attributable to the pro forma transactions and other adjustments described above 2.67 Pro forma net tangible book value per share as of June 30, 2017 \$ 1.95 Increase in pro forma net tangible book value per share attributable to new investors in this offering 2.41 Pro forma as adjusted net tangible book value per share immediately after this offering 4.36 Dilution in pro forma net tangible book value per share to new investors in this offering \$ 5.64

-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) our pro forma as adjusted net tangible book value per share after this offering by \$ per share and the dilution per share to new investors participating in this offering by \$ per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each 1.0 million increase (decrease) in the number of shares offered by us would increase (decrease) the pro forma as adjusted net tangible book value per share after this offering by \$ per share and the dilution per share to new investors participating in this offering by \$ per share, assuming that the assumed initial public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$10.00, the midpoint of the price range set forth on the cover page of this prospectus, would increase our pro forma as adjusted net tangible book value per share after this offering by \$0.32 per share and the dilution per share to new investors participating in this offering by \$0.68 per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each 1.0 million increase (decrease) in the number of shares offered by us would increase (decrease) the pro forma as adjusted net tangible book value per share after this offering by \$0.51 per share and the dilution per share to new investors participating in this offering by \$(0.51) per share, assuming that the assumed initial public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-If the underwriters exercise in full their option to purchase up to additional shares of common stock to cover over-allotments, if any, the pro forma as adjusted net tangible book value per share after giving effect to this offering would be \$ per share, representing an immediate increase to existing stockholders of \$ per share and immediate dilution to new investors participating in this offering of \$ per share assuming that the assumed initial public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise in full their option to purchase up to 450,000 additional shares of common stock to cover over-allotments, if any, the pro forma as adjusted net tangible book value per share after giving effect to this offering would be \$4.60 per share, representing an immediate increase (decrease) to existing stockholders of \$0.24 per share and immediate dilution to new investors participating in this offering of \$(0.24) per share assuming that the assumed initial public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.